 “The wetlands form part of the Paroo River catchment, which is the last free-flowing river of the Murray Darling Basin.
 It’s considered among the top 20 sites for waterbirds in Australia.

-“These two BCT conservation agreements are pivotal for the many species that rely on the protection of these unique ecosystems to breed, rest and survive.”
+“These two conservation agreements are pivotal for the many species that rely on the protection of these unique ecosystems to breed, rest and survive.”

-Naree and Yantabulla stations are areas of great ecological significance, supporting:
+Naree and Yantabulla Stations are areas of great ecological significance, supporting:

 More than 187 water bird species, many of which are threatened